wangqiang9/SketchKnitter/README.md

 ## Datasets
 Please go to the [QuickDraw official website](https://github.com/googlecreativelab/quickdraw-dataset) to download the datasets.
 The class list used in the paper: `moon`, `airplane`, `fish`, `umbrella`, `train`, `spider`, `shoe`, `apple`, `lion`, `bus`, you can also replace it with any other category.

 The complete dataset in the paper can be downloaded from [this link](https://github.com/XDUWQ/SketchKnitter/tree/main/datasets).
+You can also download the all of Quickdraw `.npz` datasets from [Google cloud](https://console.cloud.google.com/storage/browser/quickdraw_dataset/sketchrnn) for local use.

 ## Installation
 The requirements of this repo can be found in [requirements.txt](https://github.com/XDUWQ/SketchKnitter/blob/main/requirements.txt).